Back to blog Technical guide

 console.log("Extracted data:", result.data);

-Your API key is effectively a password to your LeapOCR account.
-Treat it like one.
+Your API key grants access to your LeapOCR account, so treat it like a password.

 • Never hardcode it in source files

-• Never expose it directly to the browser or mobile clients
+• Never expose it in browser or mobile client code

 • Use environment variables or your hosting provider’s secrets manager

-• Local development: store LEAPOCR_API_KEY in .env (but don’t commit that file)
+• Local development: store LEAPOCR_API_KEY in .env (and add .env to .gitignore)

-• Serverless / PaaS: configure the key via your platform’s environment variable UI
+• Serverless/PaaS: configure the key through your platform’s environment variable interface

-If a key is ever exposed, rotate it from the LeapOCR dashboard and redeploy with the new value.
+If a key is accidentally exposed, rotate it immediately from the LeapOCR dashboard and redeploy with the new key.

-Getting something working locally is step one.
-Running it reliably in production is where the real work starts.
+Getting code working locally is the first step.
+Running it reliably in production requires additional planning.

-• Log jobIds and document identifiers so you can trace failures
+• Log jobIds and document identifiers to trace failures

-• Track credits or usage over time to understand cost
+• Track credit usage over time to monitor costs

-• Monitor error rates and latency for OCR calls
+• Monitor error rates and latency for OCR operations

 await leapocr.ocr.deleteJob(job.jobId);